datastaxdevs/workshop-battlestax/README_step02.md

 One of the first things we need to do is hook up the "plumbing" of our application to talk to our back-end services, namely, our Cassandra database with Astra and Netlify.
 Once this is in place, we are connected and ready to go with the services we need to power our app.

 We will also be making use of the Document API to connect to our Astra database.
 Stargate API framework allows developers the freedom to access Astra with a variety of APIs, the Document API being one.
-With the Document API, you can now save and search schemaless JSON documents in Cassandra, which previously had not been supported.
+With the Document API, you can save and search schemaless JSON documents in Cassandra.
+No need to use SQL, CQL, or any database drivers to talk to the data layer.
+Just code and move on.

+_ehem...for those of you familiar with Apache Cassandra, yes, I just said you could skip data modeling._

 ![Document API Flow](./tutorial/document-api.png?raw=true)